Bitten (novel)

-Bitten is a fantasy novel by Canadian writer Kelley Armstrong, published in 2001.
+Bitten is a 2001 fantasy novel by Canadian writer Kelley Armstrong.
 It is the first book in the Women of the Otherworld series, and her first novel.

 Premise

 Elena Michaels is the only known female werewolf, but she grows tired of spending her life pursuing rogue werewolves and trying to control her temper and violence.
 She decides to leave her Pack and live in Toronto as a human, but the Pack leader calls in a favor, which leads Elena to try to help quell an uprising.

 Concept and creation

 Armstrong says Bitten was inspired by an X-Files episode on werewolves.
 She had the idea to portray werewolves as other than "bloodthirsty, ravening beasts" and quickly wrote a short story about a young woman who becomes a werewolf to present to her writing group.
 Eventually, Armstrong fleshed out the short story into a novel that became Bitten.